jleal7/AuE8230Spring23_JairoLeal/catkin_ws/src/assignment1b/README.md

-Here I will explain what each code is and how to run it
+what each code is, how to run it and a screenshot of trajectory

-Also I will provide a GIF screenshot of the trajectory produced by each code

 circle.py: